wickedlyethan/wickedlyethan.github.io/content/recipes/2022-11-23_one-skillet-bratwurst-with-caramelized-onions.md

 ---
 source_url: https://saltpepperskillet.com/recipes/bratwurst
 slug: one-skillet-bratwurst-with-caramelized-onions
-name: One Skillet Bratwurst with Caramelized Onions
+title: One Skillet Bratwurst with Caramelized Onions
 date_added: '2022-11-23'
 description: The best and easiest method for how to cook brats.
 Only a few ingredients and less than 20 minutes.
 Perfect every time for an easy weeknight dinner, Sunday